Surrey Police: Police and crime commissioners

 The first election for Surrey Police and Crime Commissioner took place on 15 November 2012.
 Kevin Hurley (independent, stood under the label "Zero Tolerance Policing ex Chief"), who was a retired Metropolitan Police borough commander, was elected.
 He defeated candidates from Labour, the Conservatives, the Liberal Democrats, UKIP, plus an independent.

 The second election took place on 5 May 2016.
 The Conservative candidate, David Munro, was elected.
 He defeated Jamie Goldrick, independent; Kevin Hurley; Camille Juliff, independent; Howard Kaye, Labour; Paul Kennedy, Liberal Democrat; and Julia Searle, UKIP.

+Lisa Townsend, Conservative, is the current PCC.
+She was first elected in 2021 and re elected in May 2024.